top of page

 Consent In Horse Training

 Consent is a human word, it's a construct of sorts.
-Meaning, it's a word we as humans use for an idea or a concept, it is subjective.
+Meaning, it's a word we as humans use for an idea or a concept.

 "In psychology, a construct is a skill, attribute, or ability that is based on one or more established theories.
 Constructs exist in the human brain and are not directly observable" - Source